growth-kitchen/gk.tech-test/README.md

 You can use as many libraries and tools as you need to get the job done.
 Do you prefer to write your styles in plain CSS?
 That's fine.
 Do you feel more comfortable using SASS, or a framework like Tailwind or Ant?
 That's totally fine too.
 All we ask is that you explain _why_ you've chosen a certain library or tool.

-## What we'll be paying attention to 🔍

-We want to be as transparent as possible to set you up for success, so here are the things that we'll be paying attention to:

-**1. Adherence to instructions** – Does your solution do everything we've asked you to do?
-Have any requirements been ignored?
-Do your tests run (and pass)?

-**2. Overall structure and cleanliness** – Can you organise the project cleanly and tidily?
-Is your code easy-to-read and structured in a cohesive manner?

-**3. Language features** – Are you correctly using the features of the languages you're using for the test?

-**4. Correct use of technologies and tools** – Are you using the right tools for each task?

-**5. Naming conventions and consistency** – Do you stick to naming conventions?
-Does your code look consistent throughout your solution?

-**6. Clarifications and assumptions** – Have you written clear clarifications to explain why you've decided to do (or not to do) a part of the solution in that specific way?
-If something wasn't obvious from the task description, have you documented it and explained your assumptions?

 ## The task 📝

 We'd like you to create a simple menu page for a restaurant.